vest-fyi/VestBot/cdk/README.md

 1. Install AWS CLI following [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
    Stop after 'Install/Update' subsection
     - Ensure your default profile is set with your IAM user credentials. `cat ~/.aws/config && cat ~/.aws/credentials`
-3. You will also need cdk cli.
+2. You will also need cdk cli.
 Test if `npx cdk --version` works.
+3. For credentials, we use SSO.
+You will need to install AWS SSO CLI plugin.
+Follow [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) to set up your SSO profile.

 ## Developing this package